• Skip to primary navigation

 • Assist in the design and implementation of inquiry-based and project-based lessons on film topics.

-• Assist with leading lessons and break-out groups throughout pre-production, production, and post-production and daily tasks.
+• Co-lead lessons and break-out groups throughout pre-production, production, and post-production and daily tasks with our Education Coordinator.

 • Manage a team of interns in assigning roles and tasks.